dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory-b2c.md

 ### Create a tenant

 Follow the guidance in [Tutorial: Create an Azure Active Directory B2C tenant](/azure/active-directory-b2c/tutorial-create-tenant) to create an AAD B2C tenant.
+Return to this article immediately after creating or identifying a tenant to use.

 Record the AAD B2C instance (for example, `https://contoso.b2clogin.com/`, which includes the trailing slash).
 The instance is the scheme and host of an Azure B2C app registration, which can be found by opening the **Endpoints** window from the **App registrations** page in the Azure portal.

 ### Register a server API app

-Follow the guidance in [Tutorial: Register an application in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-register-applications) to register an AAD app for the *Server API app* and then do the following:
+Register an AAD B2C app for the *Server API app*:

 1. In **Azure Active Directory** > **App registrations**, select **New registration**.
 1. Provide a **Name** for the app (for example, **Blazor Server AAD B2C**).